 Thin client devices are simpler than computers, but they can still have performance issues.
-Try to find the nature of the performance issue requires knowledge of where to look based on the problem.
+I looked at trying to find the nature of the performance issues and where to look for answers.

 - Slow logins

 - Slow screen refresh

 Many of the issues will not be with the thin client itself but with the remote servers the thin client connects to.

 1. Slow logins

 Some thin clients can integrate with authentication services like Microsoft Active Directory directly, allowing users to pre-authenticate themselves.
 Then these pre-authenticated credentials are automatically passed through to the virtual desktop session, avoiding the need to log in twice.
 Once for the thin client and then again for the virtual desktop session.

 Slow logins at the thin client stage could indicate issues with the authentication service, requiring further investigation.
 It’s also worth while checking the network cables to make sure the these are not loose, and the thin client can make connections across the network.

 Slow logins to the virtual desktop from the thin client could indicate network issues whereby the bandwidth available is constrained, may be through contention from many other devices using the same network connections such as Wi-Fi.